 Dyspraxia is also known as motor learning difficulties, perceptuo-motor dysfunction, and developmental coordination disorder (DCD).
 The terms "minimal brain damage" and "clumsy child syndrome" are no longer used.

-According to the National Center for Learning Disabilities1, individuals with dyspraxia have difficulties in planning and completing fine motor tasks.
-This can range from simple motor movements, such as waving goodbye, to more complex ones like brushing one's teeth.
+According to the National Center for Learning Disabilities, individuals with dyspraxia have difficulties in planning and completing fine and gross motor tasks.
+This can range from simple motor movements, such as waving goodbye, to more complex ones like sequencing steps to brush one's teeth.

 What is dyspraxia?

 Harry Potter star, Daniel Radcliffe, has dyspraxia.
 Photo by Joella Marano

 Dyspraxia is a neurological disorder that impacts an individual's ability to plan and process motor tasks.

 Individuals with dyspraxia often have language problems, and sometimes a degree of difficulty with thought and perception.
 Dyspraxia, however, does not affect the person's intelligence, although it can cause learning problems in children.

 Developmental dyspraxia is an immaturity of the organization of movement.
 The brain does not process information in a way that allows for a full transmission of neural messages.

 A person with dyspraxia finds it difficult to plan what to do, and how to do it.

 The National Institute of Neurological Disorders and Stroke (NINDS) describes people with dyspraxia as being "out of sync" with their environment.